Before you go

 Money and budgets

-Traveling with large amounts of cash in Perú is not recommended.
-In Huaraz, Cusco and other provincial cities, there are numerous ATM machines which accept debit cards, VISA and Mastercard.
+Traveling with large amounts of cash in Perú and Colombia is not recommended.
+In most capital and provincial cities, there are numerous ATM machines which accept international debit/credit cards, VISA and Mastercard.
 Most restaurants and larger retailers will also allow you to pay with a credit or debit card.
 Try to break large bills in supermarkets and at large retailers as most smaller stores and restaurants will not have change for big bills.
-Most of the expeditions promoted on our site include all expenses while in the wilderness, however, it is never a bad idea to have some cash on you, and when in town responsibility for your meals and other costs is yours.
+Most of the expeditions promoted on our site include all expenses while in the wilderness, however, it is always a good idea to have a some cash on you, and when in town responsibility for your meals and other costs is almost always yours.

 Insurance and liabilities

 Travel insurance is widely available and easy to obtain.
-This will cover you in any event related to your travel to and from Peru as well as your entry into the mountains.
-In the UK, we recommend the The Post Office but there are many other options, including World Nomads and Allianz.
+This will cover you in any event related to your travel to and from Perú or Colombia as well as your entry into the mountains.
+In the UK, we recommend The Post Office but there are many other options, including World Nomads and Allianz.

 High Mountain Insurance:

 Insurance for climbing and trekking at high altitudes can be acquired from a number of mountaineering councils and other similar bodies.
-This insurance covers most mountaineering and some restrictions may apply at elevations higher than 6,000 meters (19,680 feet), so check your insurance carefully.
-Bodies offering this insurance include the Austria Alpine Club UK, the British Mountaineering Council, Dogtag and other.
-Please note that you must bring physical evidence of your insurance (such as a membership card or print out) with you.
+This insurance covers most mountaineering, but some restrictions may apply at elevations higher than 6,000 meters (19,680 feet), so check your insurance carefully.
+Bodies offering this insurance include the Austrian Alpine Club UK, British Mountaineering Council , Dogtag and others.
+Please note that you must bring physical evidence of your insurance (such as a membership card or print out) with you on your expedition.

 Operators and Guides Insurance: